-A: Your disability status and medical documents are treated as confidential as described more fully in the Privacy Policy that is included on mba.com.
-Various service providers help review GMAT test accommodation requests.
-These service providers are subject to strict confidentiality requirements.
+A: Your disability status and medical documents are treated as confidential.
+This is described more fully in the Privacy Policy that is included on mba.com.
+Various service providers that are subject to strict confidentiality requirements help review GMAT exam accommodation requests.